-If a Landlord chooses to not impose any rent increases to which they are entitled pursuant to Section 6-234 above, these increases may be banked, in whole or in part.
-Banked increases may be used to raise the rent of Covered Units in subsequent Rental Years in addition to the Rent Stabilization Allowances established for that year by the Rent Board, provided that the total increase of such rent shall not exceed ten (10) percent within a single Rental Year.
+If a Landlord chooses to not impose any rent increases to which they are entitled pursuant to Section 6-234 above, these increases may be banked, in whole or in part, with the annual registration required under Section 6-151.
+Banked increases may be used to raise the rent of Covered Units in subsequent years in addition to Rent Stabilization Allowances, subject to the limitations in Section 6-234, including that no single increase of such rent shall exceed ten (10) percent.